Skip to main content

 stability4 negative mentions

-• The game has been largely abandoned by the developers, leading to a lack of updates and support for bugs.
+• The developers have abandoned the game, leading to a lack of updates and new content.

-• Many players experience issues with loading times, particularly when processing workshop items, which can hinder gameplay.
+• Many players experience issues with loading times and bugs, particularly related to workshop items.

 • story

-• “He loves the expansion packs and happily spends quite some time building up his world and backstory.
-(YouTube videos were the gateway to asking for this game).”
+• “He loves the expansion packs and happily spends quite some time building up his world and backstory.”

 • “Beyond this, I think it may add to the aesthetic of building a story inside the game if we could add definition to the inside of the building.”